Sales Operations: The Ultimate Guide to Making it a Success

 - Automating tasks

 According to Salesforce, sales teams only spend 34% of their time selling.
-25% of a salesperson’s time on average is taken up by non-selling administrative tasks.
-This inefficiency is combatted by sales operations’ greatest weapon: automation.
+On average, a salesperson uses 25% of their time on non-selling administrative tasks.
+Sales operations combat this inefficiency using their greatest weapon: automation.

 This leads to sales reps having to spend hours manually entering information on deals, customers and sales activities.
 This in turn takes valuable time away from their most important role: selling.